dannagle/PacketSender/README.md

 <img src="/screenshots/ps_panel_4.PNG" width="400" height="359">

-Panel Generator supports adding a script to load a new panel by adding "panel:_panel name_".
+Panel Generator supports adding a script to load a new panel by adding "panel:_panel id #_".
 Once all previous scripts on the button are executed, the Panel will transition to the next panel.

 <img src="/screenshots/ps_panel_8.PNG" width="400" height="358">